We all know how important safety and security is when looking after our cars and motorcycles.

 “The majority of thieves are opportunists.
 If they see something that’s easy to grab, they will – this means you have to be extra vigilant if you own something that can attract attention, like a motorcycle or a classic car.

-“Always invest in good quality security products, use more than one security measure, and take precautions that will help you recover your motorcycle if something happens, such as DNA Plus.”
+“Always invest in good quality security products, use more than one security measure, and take precautions that will help you recover your motorcycle if something happens.”

 Tried and tested ways to prevent motorcycle theft